archisdi/elise/README.md

-# ExpRESTful-typed
+# Elise
-REST server made with express and typescript
+REST API server made with express and typescript